Can hypnotic suggestion help when managing pain after a stroke?

-And when I wasn’t able to be in physical therapy, because anyone who’s recovering from a brain injury will know that sometimes a minute a day of physical therapy was too much.
+And when I wasn’t able to be in physical therapy because anyone who’s recovering from a brain injury will know that sometimes a minute a day of physical therapy was too much.
 I was able to meditate and visualize myself walking and visualize my arm working and visualize all these things coming back me running me driving again, me doing all these things.

-So the visualization I felt helped me create the new neural pathways.
+So the visualization I felt helped me create new neural pathways.
 So start the neural plasticity before I had actually gone into, you know, the therapy room and then when I had done the therapy.
 It was familiar.
-My, my left side kind of said, Okay, well, we’ve been there before because this guy has already seen that in his head with imagine that happened.
+My, left side kind of said, Okay, well, we’ve been there before because this guy has already seen that in his head with imagine that happened.
 So that was really an interesting time for me.

-And I had one of my A friend of mine who I’ve also interviewed back in episode five or six, I think it was clear, tell me that one of her doctors, or one of her physical therapists told her that all right now how are we going to get this bad to work again, or to do this to do that? and Claire actually really got nasty letter and said, Look, it’s not a bad arm.
+And I had one of my A friend of mine who I’ve also interviewed back in episode five or six, I think it was clear, tell me that one of her doctors, or one of her physical therapists told her that all right now how are we going to get this bad to work again, or to do this to do that? and Claire actually really got the nasty letter and said, Look, it’s not a bad arm.
 It’s just the arm that currently, you know, he’s healing and he’s going to get better.

 Well, I started teaching the medical society at the moment in the medical community is you got to be really careful what you say to people because they will take it seriously.
-And they’ve done a lot of research of people under anesthesia can still hear.
+And they’ve done a lot of research on people under anesthesia who can still hear.
 So when you say an operating theater during surgery, you better be really, really careful because even though they’re under the influence of anesthesia, they look like they’re out of it.
 They’re not, but they’re hearing everything that you say.